About the course

 Students will normally meet with their supervisor at least twice per term, but are likely to do so more often than this as their supervisor is typically also involved in their class teaching; students may also contact their supervisor at other times.

-You will be examined on the three core papers and the option paper (all 5,000-word essays) in the third term.
+You will be examined on the three core papers and the option paper.

 You will also be examined on a 10,000-word dissertation which you will submit in late August.